A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Counterexample to the strong inverse conjecture

 With the equidistribution theory for the $n$-cube $(Q,S)$ in hand, we can now return to the task of deriving a contradiction.
 Let the notation be as in Proposition \ref{quarter} and Corollary \ref{Equid-cor-2}.

-The first step is to use Corollary \ref{Equid-cor-2} to transfer the various structural conclusions of Proposition \ref{quarter} to the nilspace $X_{(Q_0,S_0)}$, in order to obtain a situation somewhat resembling that in the proof of Proposition \ref{injcont}.
-Let $n$ be in the indicated sequence going to infinity, and let $x,h_1,\dots,h_6$ be drawn uniformly and independently at random from $\F_2^n$.
-By Corollary \ref{Equid-cor-2}, the random tuple
+The first step is to use Corollary \ref{Equid-cor-2} to transfer the structural conclusions of Proposition \ref{quarter} to the nilspace $X_{(Q_0,S_0)}$, in a form resembling the proof of Proposition \ref{injcont}.
+Let $n$ belong to the sequence from Corollary \ref{Equid-cor}, and let $x,h_1,\dots,h_6$ be chosen uniformly and independently at random from $\F_2^n$.
+By Corollary \ref{Equid-cor-2}, the random $6$-cube